TheSoftwareDevGuild/TheGuildGenesis/backend/README.md

 # Guild Backend (Rust + Axum + SQLx)

-This service exposes a REST API for managing profiles, backed by PostgreSQL.
+This service exposes a REST API for managing profiles and projects, backed by PostgreSQL.

 - HTTP: 0.0.0.0:3001
 - DB: PostgreSQL (SQLx)